U.S. owes Sandy Hook families stronger gun laws, Biden says

 "We owe it to the courageous, young survivors and to the families who lost part of their soul 10 years ago to turn their pain into purpose," he said.

-The Democratic president has renewed vows to secure a new ban on assault weapons in the United States and has turned up the heat on lawmakers to pass legislation before his party loses control of the U.S. House of Representatives next month.
+The Democratic president has renewed vows to secure a new ban on assault weapons and has turned up the heat on lawmakers to pass legislation before his party loses control of the U.S. House of Representatives next month.

+The White House itself was lit up with the color green on Wednesday evening in honor of the Sandy Hook victims, their families and survivors.
+Green was the school color for Sandy Hook.
+The color was used in ribbons and other memorials in the early days after the massacre by many families who lost loved ones, a White House official said.

 In his statement, Biden noted that in June he signed into law a bipartisan bill that includes provisions intended to help states keep guns out of the hands of those deemed to be a danger to themselves or others.